About

 Scuba Diving

 Deep water, advanced, nitrox, plus a handful of other certs.
 Underwater is the only place where being completely silent and doing nothing is the optimal strategy.
-The opposite of every meeting I've ever been in.
+Your breathing slows, the world disappears, and you realize how much noise you tolerate on land.

 Photography